Colorectal cancer: Diagnosis

-Colorectal cancer diagnosis is performed by sampling areas of the colon suspicious for possible tumor development, typically during colonoscopy or sigmoidoscopy, depending on the location of the lesion.
+Colorectal cancer diagnosis is performed by sampling areas of the colon suspicious for possible tumor development, typically during colonoscopy or sigmoidoscopy, depending on the lesion's location.

 Medical imaging

 A colorectal cancer is sometimes initially discovered on CT scan.

 The presence of metastases is determined by a CT scan of the chest, abdomen, and pelvis.
-Other potential imaging tests such as PET and MRI may be used in certain cases.
+Other potential imaging tests, such as PET and MRI, may be used in certain cases.
 MRI is particularly useful to determine the local stage of the tumor and to plan the optimal surgical approach.

 MRI is also performed after completion of neoadjuvant chemoradiotherapy to identify patients who achieve a complete response.
 Patients with a complete response on both MRI and endoscopy may not require surgical resection and can avoid unnecessary surgical morbidity and complications.
-Patients selected for non-surgical treatment of rectal cancer should have periodic MRI scans, receive physical examinations, and undergo endoscopy procedures to detect any tumor re-growth which can occur in a minority of these patients.
+Patients selected for non-surgical treatment of rectal cancer should have periodic MRI scans, receive physical examinations, and undergo endoscopy procedures to detect any tumor re-growth, which can occur in a minority of these patients.
 When local recurrence occurs, periodic follow-up can detect it when it is still small and curable with salvage surgery.
-In addition, MRI tumor regression grades (mrTRG vs. pTRG = pathological tumor regression grade) can be assigned after chemoradiotherapy which correlate with patients' long-term survival outcomes.
+In addition, MRI tumor regression grades (mrTRG vs. pTRG = pathological tumor regression grade) can be assigned after chemoradiotherapy, which correlate with patients' long-term survival outcomes.